My Journey with Trichotillomania and why I started Tiny Intentions

 About the Tattoos:

 Tiny Intentions Tattoos are gentle, wearable, empowering reminders that small, consistent steps can lead to big transformations.
-Whether you're trying to cultivate a new habit, break an old pattern, or simply bring more joy into your life, these tattoos serve as a soft nudge,—like a gentle voice reminding you of your greatest potential.
+Whether you're trying to cultivate a new habit, break an old pattern, or simply bring more joy into your life, these tattoos serve to remind you of your greatest potential.

 They’re perfect for those who love the beauty of ink but prefer something impermanent.
 And for anyone who finds power in simple, visual cues—these tattoos offer a way to stay grounded in intention, one day at a time.